marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 * were virtually bankrupt
 * a collapsed roof over 60% of the hospital area
-* not valid permit
+* not valid permit to operate a hospital
-* no support from mother organization, that wanted to sell the hospital
+* no support from mother-organization, that wanted to sell the hospital

 They were ready to challenge everything they did and do something different.
 We turned that hospital around in about 1,5 year into becoming profitable, renovated, certified and using a hypothesis driven business model.